LoginRadius/node-js-sdk/README.md

 <h6 id="GetAccessTokenByTwitterAccessToken-get-"> Access Token via Twitter Token (GET)</h6>
- The API is used to get LoginRadius access token by sending Twitter’s access token.
+ The API is used to get LoginRadius access token by sending Twitter's access token.
 It will be valid for the specific duration of time specified in the response.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/social-login/native-social-login-api/access-token-via-twitter-token)

  ```

 var twAccessToken = "<twAccessToken>"; //Required
 var twTokenSecret = "<twTokenSecret>"; //Required

 lrv2.nativeSocialApi.getAccessTokenByTwitterAccessToken(twAccessToken, twTokenSecret).then((response) => {
     console.log(response);
 }).catch((error) => {